bmagana5/fullstackopen/README.md

 "# fullstackopen"

-This branch (notes-app) is where the code-along is to be recorded for the Full Stack Open Course available at: https://fullstackopen.com/en/about
+This branch (blogs app) is where the code-along is to be recorded for the Full Stack Open Course available at: https://fullstackopen.com/en/about